mmzdouc/fermo_core_extras/fermo_core_extras/mibig_spectral_library/README.md

 - `--prune < 1-0 >` Peak pruning threshold below which CFM-ID will ignore peaks, default = 0.001 with CFM-ID skipping peaks lower than 0.1% abundance.
 - `--niceness < 0-20 >` Resource prioritization parameter used by nice in the CFM-ID fragmentation prediction, default = 16 with 20 being lowest priority and 0 being equal to most other running processes on the machine.
 - `--level <logging_level>` Lowest logging level to display.
 Choices: DEBUG, INFO, WARNING, ERROR, CRITICAL.
+- `--mass_threshold <molecular mass>` Maximum molecular mass that will be accepted for CFM-ID spectra generation.

 Data compatability
 =====